ADWilkinson/auto-shrimp/README.md

 1. Open the create alert window on TradingView
 2. Define your paramaters to trigger a portfolio switch and rebalance, e.g. a Moving Average cross over or price level cross
 3. Check the **Webhook URL** box and input your webserver address, port and 'alert' appended on the end, this is the URL that recieves your webhook alerts and actions them. e.g. `http://77.102.54.171:8080/alert`
 4. In the message box you **must** format your message like the example below.
-Please replace `TARGET_PORTFOLIO` with the desired portfolio on Shrimpy you want the alert to switch and rebalance too in resposne.
+Please replace `TARGET_PORTFOLIO` with the desired portfolio on Shrimpy you want the alert to switch and rebalance too in response.

 ```
 { "portfolio": "TARGET_PORTFOLIO" }